-Mutual conflict involves an argument or disagreement between people with no imbalance of power.
+Involves an argument or disagreement between people with no imbalance of power.
 In incidents of mutual conflict, generally, both parties are upset and usually both want a resolution to the issue.
 Unresolved mutual conflict can develop into bullying if one of the parties targets the other repeatedly in retaliation.

+Social Rejection or Dislike

-Social rejection or dislike is not bullying unless it involves deliberate and repeated attempts to cause distress, exclude or create dislike by others.
+This not bullying unless it involves deliberate and repeated attempts to cause distress, exclude or create dislike by others.